Kankoda/Web/_includes/kankoda/licenses/terms.md

 Standard licenses are purchased via [Gumroad]({{ site.urls.gumroad }}) and can be used immediately after purchase, using the unique license key that is provided with the license purchase confirmation.

-Licenses that are purchased via regular invoicing or other means of payment, are activated in a new version of the product, typically within two business days after payment has been received.
+Custom licenses can be purchased via regular invoicing or any other preferred means of payment, and will typically be activated within two business days after payment has been received.

 ## License Validation

 Standard licenses are validated using network requests.
 The SDK can handle temporary connectivity loss, but requires regular connectivity for the license to be properly validated.

-Yearly higher and custom licenses are encoded into the product and delivered in an encrypted file, and are validated on-device, without the need for network-based validation.
+Yearly higher and custom licenses are encoded into the product and delivered as an encrypted file that is validated on-device, without the need for network-based validation.

 ## License Expiration